Thinking about Scheduling?

 Great!
 First thing to do is to fill out and print the forms below so you can bring them in when you have your visit.
 If you have trouble accessing the forms or can't print them, don't worry, just come about 15 min. early to your appointment to fill them out at the office.

 You will receive a reminder call (and email if you provided it) 2 business days before your appointment.
-If you need to cancel or change your appointment, please try to provide at least 24 hrs. notice whenever possible.
+If you need to cancel or change your appointment, please provide at least 24 hrs. notice.

 A few things to think about before you come for your appointment: